Barbara Stevens (basketball): Coaching career

 Stevens started her coaching career as an assistant coach at Clark University in 1976.
 The school was not known as a solid basketball team but she helped the team win the Massachusetts Association of Intercollegiate Athletics for Women (MAIAW) Division III State Championship.
 The team record was 14–5.
 Stevens was named as head coach the following year.
 She remained the head coach at Clark for six seasons with three MAIAW titles and five postseason appearances.
 Twice, the team reached the NCAA Division III Final Four.
 In her final year at Clark she was named the WBCA coach of the year for district 1.

-She took over the head coaching duties at Massachusetts in 1983, inheriting a team that had a record of 5-22 in the prior year.
+She took over the head coaching duties at Massachusetts in 1983, inheriting a team that had a record of 5–22 in the prior year.
 Under Stevens leadership, the team improved to 10–17, but they were unable to reach the .500 mark.
 Despite the modest record, her skills as a coach were recognized.
 In her final year at Massachusetts, her team played Connecticut, which at the time was not a recognized basketball power.
 They were coached by Geno Auriemma, who would go on to be named to the Women's Basketball Hall of Fame, the Basketball Hall of Fame, and twice named as the Olympic coach, but at the time he was in his first year as a coach.
 It was his seventh game as a coach.
 He noted that Massachusetts had beaten UConn the previous year and they were leading by substantial margin in this game.
 Then he noticed "something clicked" and the players began applying what they had learned in practice.
 UConn ended up winning the game 62–59; Auriemma rates it as one of his favorite memories and said of UMass, "they are a good team, well coached by Barbara Stevens.
 She's great."

 Stevens came to Bentley in 1986.
 Her first year was a good year as the team achieved a record of 24–5.
 In her second year the team won 28 games.
 In 1988, her teams started a five-year string of 30 or more victories each year.
+Between 1992 and 2014, Stevens was named the National Division II Coach of the Year by the Women's Basketball Coaches Association five times in 1992, 1999, 2001, 2013, and 2014.

 In 2014, the team went undefeated with a 35–0 record.
 Bentley reached the national championship game against West Texas A&M. With under six minutes remaining, the team was losing by nine points.
 One of the players asked the coach if they could go into their full-court pressure defense.
 Three of the players had four fouls, making such a tactic dangerous but they implemented the press and it was effective.
 Late in the game, Lauren Battista scored a three-pointer to put the Falcons ahead, then stole the inbounds pass and scored to give Bentley a 65–61 lead to put them ahead for good.
 The win gave Stevens her first national championship.